-Whether it’s saving on a suit or cutting costs on an amazing pair of shoes, you should never, ever, pay full price for any item of clothing.
-(Believe me, I know.)
-Now, if you’re not sure how, I’ve included here the 30 best insider tricks to ensure you haggle, negotiate, trick, or simply score a better deal every single time you either step foot into a store or shop for an item online.
-So read on, and happy shopping!
-And for more great tips on spending wisely, check out 20 Easy Ways to Stop Wasting Money.
+Whether it's saving on a suit or cutting costs on an amazing pair of shoes, you should never, ever, pay full price for any item of clothing.
+(Believe me, as veteran shopping expert, I know.)
+Now, if you're not sure how, I've included here the 30 best insider tricks to ensure you haggle, negotiate, trick, or simply score a better deal every single time you either step foot into a store or shop for an item online.
+So read on, and enjoy your new wardrobe!

 Steer clear of the center of the store

 There's pricey psychology at work when it comes to where that sweater will be displayed in store.
 Since it's human nature to stride in and head for the center, that's where pricier items or ones with higher margins will usually be showcased.

-What are the dead zones?
-Immediately to the left of the entrance (since 19 out of 20 people are right-handed, we tend to veer right), and the extreme rear of the store (many won’t make it that far).
+Immediately to the left of the entrance (since 19 out of 20 people are right-handed, we tend to veer right), and the extreme rear of the store (many won't make it that far).
 These are the two places promos will often be located to help drive foot traffic.
-And for more ways to slash your expenses, take a look at the 8 Tips for Shopping a Thrift Store Like a Fashion Stylist.

 Cash in on local loyalty

 Check which big name brands are headquartered near your home.
 They’ll likely hold employee-aimed discount or warehouse sales at local facilities that will often be opened up to the community as a gesture of goodwill.
 Spot them, and you’re guaranteed to save loads of moolah.